koad/io/README.md

 /ssl
 /proc
 /home
+/hooks
 /media
 /archive
 /keybase
+/commands
+/.env
 ```

-You can ignore overwhelming possibilities for now and focus on populating your commands folder with whatever creative thing you desire.
+You can ignore the overwhelming possibilities for now and focus on populating your commands folder with whatever creative thing you desire.

 ## global commands